wp-plugins/alphaomega-captcha-anti-spam/readme.txt

  - An instantiation of a captcha that requires the user to enter the words represented by a common computer acronym.

-These captcha functions not only provide your WordPress posts with **enhanced security**, but have been thoughtfully designed to increase the overall appeal of your content to those viewing your posts.
+These captcha functions not only provide your WordPress posts with enhanced security, but have been thoughtfully designed to increase the overall appeal of your content to those viewing your posts.